KL2 Clinical Scholars Program

 - effectively collaborate with other basic and clinical investigators.

-All will be accomplished via close interaction with the other 450 graduate students and 800 post-doctoral candidates of the Kellogg School of Science and Technology of TSRI, the faculty of TSRI, STSI, and Scripps Clinic.
+All will be accomplished via close interaction with the other 450 graduate students and 800 post-doctoral candidates of the Graduate School of Science and Technology of TSRI, the faculty of TSRI, STSI, and Scripps Clinic.

 Scholar Research Activity